coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/tectonic-azure.rst

 The latest instructions for deployment can be found `here <https://coreos.com/tectonic/docs/latest/tutorials/azure/install.html>`__.

-The following points suggests some customizations for a BigchainDB deployment when following the steps above:
+The following points suggests some customizations for a corechaindb deployment when following the steps above: